keepworks/GLCountryPickerController/README.md

 Showing Call Dialing codes
 ------------------------

-Flags are shown by default and can be disabled using the property `BOOL showDialingCodes`.
+Country codes are shown by default and can be disabled using the property `BOOL showDialingCodes`.

 ![Main view](/Screenshots/main-view-dialing-codes.png "DialingCodes")